Drew Hutchison (baseball): Minor leagues

+Major leagues

 2012–2013

 The Blue Jays purchased Hutchison's contract from the Fisher Cats on April 19, 2012.
 He made his first MLB start on April 21, 2012 against the Kansas City Royals in Kansas City, pitching 5 1/3 innings and yielding 5 earned runs, with 4 strikeouts and 3 walks in a 9–5 win.
 After making 11 starts, Hutchison was placed on the 15-day disabled list with a right ulnar collateral ligament sprain.
 Hutchison was later transferred to the 60-day disabled list, and on August 7 it was announced that he would require Tommy John surgery to repair his injured elbow.
 Hutchison posted a 5–3 record with a 4.60 ERA and 49 strikeouts over 11 starts (582/3 innings) in his first professional season.

 The Blue Jays placed Hutchison on the 60-day disabled list on March 22, 2013 to make room for Todd Redmond on their 40-man roster.
 On May 7, 2013, it was reported that Hutchison was on track to return in early August, one year since undergoing surgery.
 The Blue Jays announced on August 8 that Hutchison would start for the Triple-A Buffalo Bisons on August 9 as part of his rehab assignment.
 He was activated from the disabled list on August 10, and optioned to Buffalo.
 Hutchison did not appear for the Blue Jays in 2013, and posted a 0–4 record and 4.84 ERA in 10 minor league appearances.